 Now, the site revolves around a weekly post called the Life of Riley, that details what someone without a boss does all day.
 The series has been going on for a couple of years now, and involves me wandering around my house, entertaining #1GF!, and occasionally talking to a shop vac and pretending that it’s a robot.

 I don’t make a lot of money from this site.
 It’s not really a commercial venture.
 It’s more about words and trying to bring a smirk to your day.
 It has brought me in contact with a lot of really great people from all over the globe, and I hope it entertains you, too.
-If you’d like to know more, you can check out a few things I believe in, keep up with current updates by subscribing to my RSS feed, or get in touch with me directly on my contact page.
+If you’d like to know more, you can keep up with current updates by subscribing to my RSS feed, or get in touch with me directly on my contact page.

 I’m glad you stopped by.